ClipFinance/strategy-router/README.md

 ### DEV NOTES

+TODO: in withdraw function need to convert amountWithdraw which is USD price to strategy asset amount

 TODO: make sure that there is no problem with the fact that we have constant number of shares, otherwise need to fix if that's a problem (especially in withdraw function, receipt.amount / pps)